angel-devicente/rules_based_sparse_like_arrays/README.md

 If we compile the code with \`make PP=-DVERF\` as above, we call the
 \`write\_regular\_file\` function, which allocates space to hold the complete dense arrays before writing them to a file.
-We can see that the maximum resident size (in KB) taken by this code is 1150608 (or ~1.2 GB),  which is roughly the size required for the large array in Test 2:
+We can see that the maximum resident size (in KB) taken by this code is 2556780 (or ~2.5 GB),  which is roughly the size required for the large array in Test 6:

     $ /usr/bin/time -f "%M" ./rbsla
     [...]
-    1150648
+    2556780

 If we compile the code with only \`make\`, the code also (for each test) reads the rules-based file and stores the data in the RBSLA in-memory structure, but does not call \`write\_regular\_file\`, and thus the space for the complete dense array is not allocated.
-We can see that in this case the maximum resident size is only ~36MB, saving ~1.1 GB (basically the full size needed for the large Test 2, as in this case, the rules-based representation can be done completely with rules).
+We can see that in this case the maximum resident size is only ~34MB, saving ~2.5 GB (basically the full size needed for the large Test 6, as in this case, the rules-based representation can be done almost completely with rules, except for a small dense sub-array).

     $ /usr/bin/time -f "%M" ./rbsla
     [...]
-    35724
+    34392

-<a id="orgba21380"></a>
+<a id="org97945c2"></a>

 ### Performance of RBSLA